ua en ru

 In May, the Danish government announced a new military aid package for Ukraine worth over 4 billion Danish kroner (536 million euros).

-In April, the government unveiled another defence package for Ukraine amounting to 6.7 billion Danish kroner (approximately 995 million US dollars).
+In April, the government unveiled another defense package for Ukraine amounting to 6.7 billion Danish kroner (approximately 995 million US dollars).
 The funds will be distributed over the period from 2025 to 2027.
-The package includes air defence systems, artillery equipment, and financial support for the Ukrainian Air Force.
+The package includes air defense systems, artillery equipment, and financial support for the Ukrainian Air Force.

 Furthermore, Ukrainian weapons will be produced on Danish territory.
 A corresponding agreement was signed in Copenhagen on July 4.